opf/openproject/docs/development/data-flow/README.md

 # Flows of personal data

+Status of this document: 2023-10-31

+## Purpose of this document

-> **Note:** This document describes the flows of personal data in the OpenProject open source software.
-The information supports data controllers in drafting their data protection documents as required by the GDPR.
+This document describes the flows of personal data in the OpenProject software.
+The purpose of this document is to support the data controllers of organizations that are using OpenProject in their own infrastructure to prepare their own data protection documents as required by the GDPR.

+> **Note:** Customers of the [OpenProject GmbH](https://www.openproject.org/legal/imprint/) that subscribed to the [OpenProject Enterprise Edition Cloud](https://www.openproject.org/enterprise-edition/) (a software-as-a-service) please check the following legal documents:
 >
-> Customer of the [OpenProject Enterprise Edition](https://www.openproject.org/enterprise-edition/) (a software-as-a-serive by the OpenProject GmbH) please check the following legal documents:
->
 > * [Privacy Policy](https://www.openproject.org/legal/privacy/)
 > * [Data Processing Agreement](https://www.openproject.org/legal/data-processing-agreement/)
 > * [Sub-Processors](https://www.openproject.org/legal/data-processing-agreement/sub-processors/)
 > * [Technical and Organizational Data Security Measures](https://www.openproject.org/legal/data-processing-agreement/technical-and-organizational-data-security-measures/)

-Status of this document: DRAFT 2023-10-30

 ## Groups of personal data

-A project management software like OpenProject processes personal data of four different groups:
+OpenProject is a project management and team collaboration software.
+The software processes personal data of four different groups:

 - **User master data:** Serves the administration of a user account
-- **(Functional) Assignments:** Connects a user with tasks, projects, teams, budgets etc.
+- **Functional assignments:** Connects a user with work packages, projects, teams, budgets, time logs etc.
 - **Logfiles:** Automatically created protocols of user activity
 - **Content data:** Person mentioned in text or shown in pictures.
-Does not need to be a user.
+Those persons do not necessarily not need to be a user.

 ### A: Usage without user account

-Depending on the permission and authentication settings an OpenProject project can be accessed for read-only [anonymously](../../system-admin-guide/users-permissions/roles-permissions/#anonymous) without a user account.
+Depending on the individual [permission](../../system-admin-guide/users-permissions/) and [authentication](../../system-admin-guide/authentication/) settings an OpenProject project can be accessed for read-only [anonymously](../../system-admin-guide/users-permissions/roles-permissions/#anonymous) without a user account.
 The [OpenProject community platform](https://community.openproject.org) is an example of an OpenProject installation where individual projects where set to public.

 Anonymity is not complete because the underlying webserver might still generate its common logfile (weblog).

 ### B: User master data

-To sign-in to the OpenProject platform, the registration of a user account is required.
+To sign-in to the OpenProject platform, the [registration of a user account](../../system-admin-guide/users-permissions/users/#create-users) is required.
 For registered user's the following personal data are processed:

 ##### User profile (bu-01)